asheehiyan/dokka-html-mdx-transform/README.md

 - Action to transform the output of dokkaHtml to a mdx format, typically used in combination  with Docusaurus.
 - Typically, you should use `dest` as a path to your docs folder, and `folder` as name for the folder that should be generated within the docs folder (`folder` is added to all the ids).
 - This also generates a JSON which can be imported for the sidebar.
--  It is recommended to use the branch for your dokka version (e.g. if you use 1.6.20, you should use branch 1_6_20).
+- This is compatible with Dokka 1.7.10
+- This require the [@graphglue/dokka-mdx-component](https://www.npmjs.com/package/@graphglue/dokka-mdx-component) npm module
 - This requires the [raw-loder](https://www.npmjs.com/package/raw-loader) npm module.
 - Caution: this does not handle the necessaray csv and js files, it just transforms the generated html files.